burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     B(){puts(__func__);};
     B(const B& b) : Base(b) {puts("B(const B&)");}
    // 1) Better to not repeat virtual in a derived class
-   // 2) If you want to be explicit use "override" void f() override final {}
+   // 2) If you want to be explicit, use "override." void f() override final {}
    // Final provides prevent further overriding void g() override final {}